bamdadk/ActGame/README.md

-# Stitch Medical Study Path
+# ActGame Medical Study Path

 An AI-powered, interactive medical case-study platform that turns any patient case report PDF into a structured clinical briefing and a 10-question multiple-choice quiz — scored in real time.